ChuksXD/SDT-Blockchain/README.md

 case KnapsackOffline) in order to improve its value by comparing the density of each transaction to the total density of the block formed in the offline algorithm.

-Transaction.txt: Mempool data (for November 2018) in text format obtained from blockchair.com/bitcoin.
+Transactions.txt: Mempool data (for November 2018) in text format obtained from blockchair.com/bitcoin.
 The data is arranged thus
 #BlockId, #Hash, #date&time, #input_count, #output_count, #output_total(in BTC), #Output_total(in USD),  #Output_fee(in BTC),
 #Output_fee * 10000(in USD), #Size (in bytes)